 Once you’ve got all of these factors in place, you need to decide how often you’ll post or send out newsletters.
 You want to keep customers in the loop without overwhelming them with information.

 A good rule of thumb is a weekly or monthly newsletter and one or two relevant posts per week.
 This schedule can be tailored if you’re releasing a new product, expanding service, or some social factor warrants additional content or commentary.

 Give new life to previous posts by linking back to them with relevant text, and include one or two outbound links to posts by industry influencers or leaders.

 Local businesses are sometimes fighting a two-front war against the competition.
 They have to establish a viable online presence while standing out from competitors in real-world locations in their community.
 By creating a multifaceted content plan, they can achieve both without a lot of extra effort or expense.

+With these elements in place, businesses can create engaging and valuable content that leads to sustainable growth over time!
 If you’re all in on local content but don’t know where to begin, an SEO expert will provide you with an actionable strategy that gets results.